lefakkomies/pynomo-doc/doc/source/tutorials/tutorial1.rst

 A variation on vehicle economy calculator
 **************************

-The previously generated nomograph is complete but doesn’t express the vehicle’s economy the way we would like.
-A vehicle’s fuel economy is more often expressed in litres consumed per 100 kilometres driven, the reciprocal of the original function.
+The previously generated nomogram is complete but doesn’t express the vehicle’s economy the way we would like.
+A vehicle’s fuel economy is more often expressed in litres consumed per 100 kilometres driven, 100 times the reciprocal of the original function.
 How do we do this?

 Recall that